Where did you grow up?

 Where do you see yourself in 10 years’ time?

-In 10 years I hope to see myself teaching a KS1 class in a special needs school and having the most amazing time with the children, being as creative as possible and still living my inner child and still learning, you can never stop learning as a teacher.
+I hope to see myself teaching a Key Stage 1 class in a SEND school and having the most amazing time with the children, being as creative as possible and still living my inner child and still learning.
+You can never stop learning as a teacher.
 Every child and person you meet will teach you something completely different.